kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Inadequate parking options ]( dimensions/work_organization.md#inadequate-parking-options ) | __3.12__ times less common in the industry than overall |

 ## Telecommunication
+> The telecommunications industry is made up of internet service providers, satellite companies, telephone companies and manufacturers of telecommunications and networking equipment.
 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Overall Frequency Ratio |
 |-------------:|-------------------:|